akka/alpakka-kafka/README.md

 Tuning
 ----

-KafkaActorSubscriber and KafkaActorPublisher have their own thread pools, configured in `application.conf`.
+KafkaActorSubscriber and KafkaActorPublisher have their own thread pools, configured in `reference.conf`.
-You can tune them by overriding `kafka-publisher-dispatcher.thread-pool-executor` and `kafka-subscriber-dispatcher.thread-pool-executor`
+You can tune them by overriding `kafka-publisher-dispatcher.thread-pool-executor` and `kafka-subscriber-dispatcher.thread-pool-executor` in your `application.conf` file.